Your privacy is important to us.

 - to comply with relevant laws and regulations

-- for any specific purpose which we notify you of at the time your personal information is collected
+- for any specific purpose which we will notify you of at the time your personal information is collected

-- to protect our legitimate safety and security concerns.
+- to protect our legitimate safety and security concerns

 You may provide and update any personal preferences you may have regarding our courses, products, or services through the 'My Site Safe' page on the website, and these may be used for the purposes of providing you with information that we think may be of interest to you.

 To access the personal information being held by us, or to request a copy, or to request a correction to that information, please contact the privacy officer on email@example.com , and we will comply with any request to the extent required under applicable law:

 How long we hold personal information